2dareis2do/react-gridster-demo/README.md

 Starting from the left try to connect the start and end cells by clicking or touching on adjacent horizontal or vertical cells.

 ## Todo
+1. Styling around states of buttons
+2. Fix issue where you can only click on adjacent cells - otherwise breaks path
+3. Implement support for multiple paths
-Implement priority queue to iterate through available paths heap and show alternative routes using A* alogorith or similar
+4. Of available paths - implement priority queue to iterate through available paths heap and show the shortest available routes using A* alogorith or similar

 ## Demo